Nold360/void-ids/README.md

 Structure & Modules
 ====

-idsh should be as portable and as modular as possible.
+void should be as portable and as modular as possible.
 That's why the input, filtering and output is done by "modules"; small scripts (or even binarys) that take data, do something with it, and print them out againt.